 Grey became a highly fashionable color in the 18th century, both for women’s dresses and for men’s waistcoats and coats.
 It looked particularly luminous coloring the silk and satin fabrics worn by the nobility and wealthy.

 The grey business suit appeared in the mid-19th century in London; light grey in summer, dark grey in winter; replacing the more colorful palette of men’s clothing early in the century.

 Fast forward to now, and gray has reigned high in home decor for close to a decade now.

 Using blue gray in decor

-Blue Gray works well with many different colors and you options are really endless since it often acts as a neutral, and here are a few examples…
+Blue Gray works well with many different colors and your options are really endless since it often acts as a neutral.

 As I mentioned earlier, I have blue gray cabinets in our kitchen.
 I crave color, so I added pops of pink and love the contrast of the cabinets with the darker navy walls in the next room.

 Blue gray looks gorgeous with natural woods.
 Notice how the vanity highlights any grays in the wood floor.

 Blue gray also work well with black.
 The addition of black doesn’t make this space less dark, but it adds a touch of sophistication – especially with the black and gold combo.

 I created color palettes using Front Porch Swing and other Amy Howard One Step Paint colors.